NY SM01 Early Successional / Gamebird Brood Mix

 Key Benefits

-• Open canopy structure ideal for chick mobility
+• Open canopy structure ideal for chick movement

 • Native forbs with staggered bloom from early summer through fall

-• Light native grasses for structure without crowding out forbs
+• Light native grasses provide structure without suppressing forbs

 Ideal Uses